 Many genealogists start projects with an agreed-upon set of hours meant to address a particular question such as, "Where was my mother's father born?"
 If that research provides a tidy answer to the client's question, so be it.

-But if more research is needed, the client can agree to pay for an additional block of time.
+But if more research is needed, the client can agree to pay for additional time.
 A client might agree to additional time to get records from an overseas archive, for example.

 "I like to do it in small phases," said Pam Anderson, a genealogist in Franklin County, Pennsylvania.
 "I don't like to do more than 20 hours at a time so that we can see how we work together."